Travelling to Italy by car

 only

 Driving across Italy you will find toll roads “autostrada”.
 The amount you have to pay depends on the means of transport.
 This is due to the differences in weight of the cars (cars, trucks, caravans, campers, etc.).
 You can always pay by debit / credit card or cash at the tollbooths.
 Major credit cards are accepted.
-It may also be that the payment fails, there is a service center present and is indicated as Punto Blu, that means blue dot.
+In case a payment fails there is a service center present and is indicated as Punto Blu, that means blue dot.

 Traffic rules in Italy